Although we have many campers who are not Unitarian Universalist (UU), we call ourselves a UU camp. Why do we do that?

 Are there things that a UU camp doesn’t do that most UU churches do?
-Well, at camp we have a lot fewer committees, fundraising, and a lot less time in religious services.
-Our time together is mostly fun, growth and friendship and the spiritual activities (like vespers and Sufi) are optional.
+Well, at camp we have a lot fewer committees, fundraising, and spend a lot less time planning and

-The church talks about how to be a UU, camp is an experience of UU.
+The UU church talks about how to be a UU, camp is an experience of being UU.

 UU isn’t like most religions with a strong dogma or a defining belief system.
 People don’t get baptised or confirmed or bar mitzvah'd into being a UU.
 Part of being a UU is to not make a big deal out of being one.

 1st Principle: The inherent worth and dignity of every person;

 2nd Principle: Justice, equity and compassion in human

 3rd Principle: Acceptance of one another and encouragement to spiritual growth in our community*;

 4th Principle: A free and responsible search for truth and meaning;

 5th Principle: The right of conscience and the use of the democratic process within our communities* and in society at large;